Black-bellied Whistling-Duck Dendrocygna autumnalis

 Clark reported one at Little Talbot Island State Park on 20 November 1995 (Wamer & Pranty, 1996), and Nancy Penny observed one at the mouth of the St. Johns on 27 December 2003 (Anderson, 2004).
 Since then, there are only two known records: one from behind Kingsley Plantation in April 2007 (Clark), and another from Huguenot Memorial Park in January 2010 (Royce).

 Red-breasted Merganser Mergus serrator

 Red-breasted Mergansers are found throughout the winter, from early November through June.
-They are almost always found in salt or brackish water, so look for them at places like Little Talbot Island SP, Nassau Sound, Huguenot Memorial Park, and from the docks at Cedar Point, Betz Tiger Point, Blue Cypress and Reddie Point Preserve.
+They are almost always found in salt or brackish water, so look for them at places like Little Talbot Island State Park, Nassau Sound, Huguenot Memorial Park, and from the docks at Cedar Point, Betz-Tiger Point, Blue Cypress Park, and Reddie Point Preserve.
 In winter, you should almost always find them at any of those locations.

 Ruddy Duck Oxyura jamaicensis

 Ruddy Ducks are uncommon in winter but can be found with some effort.
 They arrive around the middle of October and stay through early March, with some lingering into April.
-They are very reliable at Hanna Park, Sheffield Park, Perdue Road pond, and around the Trednick Road ponds in Arlington, particularly the one adjacent Wal-Mart.
-Interestingly enough, there are actually reports of breeding Ruddy Ducks in Duval County – on 2 June 1964, a female with 6 young were observed at Mayport (Stevenson, 1964).
+They are very reliable at Hanna Park, Sheffield Regional Park, Perdue Pond Wildlife Area, and around the Trednick Road ponds in Arlington, particularly the one adjacent to Walmart.
+Interestingly enough, there are actually reports of breeding Ruddy Ducks in Duval County – on 2 June 1964, a female with six young were observed at Mayport (Stevenson, 1964).
 I know of no other breeding records since.